-Information Source Description Spatial Spread Strategic Limitations 'Liable to flood' markings on the historic OSI '6 Inch' and 25 inch maps The Ordnance Survey of Ireland (OSI) 6" and 25" mapping identifies broad areas as being Liable to Floods.
-Extensive areas shown to be liable to flooding along the banks of the Shannon and Lough Derg.
-The OSI maps simply show the text Liable to Floods without delineating the extent of these areas.
+Information Source Description Spatial Spread Strategic Limitations 'Liable to flood' markings on the historic OSI '6 Inch' maps The Ordnance Survey of Ireland (OSI) 6" mapping identifies broad areas as being Liable to Floods.
+Area "Liable to Flood" were identified on both banks of the Suck River through its entire reach through the Plan Area The OSI maps simply show the text Liable to Floods without delineating the extent of these areas.
 For the purposes of these draft maps a GIS system has been used to indicate the likely potential extent of these areas.
 As these maps were based on survey work carried out from 1833-1844 with many updated in the 1930s and 40s, they do not show or take any account of recent changes including changes in surface drainage, such as development in floodplains, road realignments or drainage works for forestry or agriculture.
 So there is significant potential that flood risk in some areas may have increased or reduced since they were prepared.